Click blue arrow next to each question to expand and see FAQ answer.

 A licensed physician and/or physician assistant may form a professional corporation, association or limited liability company as a sole shareholder/member or can incorporate/organize with other physicians or physician assistants to provide medical services.
 NCGS 55B-14 (a) A professional corporation shall render only one specific type professional service, and such services as may be ancillary thereto, and shall not engage in any other business or profession; provided, however, such corporation may own real and personal property necessary or appropriate for rendering the type of professional services it was organized to render and it may invest in real estate, mortgages, stocks, bonds, and any other type of investments.

-On the NCMB website, visit the section for ‘Licensing’ and choose the link to either corporations or limited liability companies.
+On the Board website, visit the section for ‘Licensing’ and choose the “Corporations” link.

 Yes.
 Shares of capital stock or membership may only be held by a licensee, as defined in NC General Statute 55B-2(2).
 A “licensee” means any natural person who is duly licensed by the appropriate licensing board to render the same professional services which will be rendered by the professional corporation of which he/she is, or intends to become, an officer, director, shareholder or employee.